 The business development department of any organization is the engine that drives growth.
 However, it’s the CEO that provides leadership and direction for the organization as a whole.
 Since CEOs aren’t directly involved in the daily business goals of the company, it is easy for a disconnect to develop between business development leaders and the C-suite.
 With a little effort, these challenges can be overcome, and business development leaders can more effectively support the CEO’s vision for the company.

 It all begins by gaining an understanding of the CEO’s vision and perspectives.
+Many businesses do this by creating a mastermind group, with many business owners looking up how to start a mastermind group and getting one started in order to expand their success.
 It should go without saying that it is easier to support somebody’s objectives if you first understand their perspectives.
 Surprisingly, many business development leaders never take the time to truly get to know the CEO’s perspectives and therefore operate in a constant state of anxiety.
 However, once you understand what the CEO’s perspectives are, you can align your goals to their vision for the organization.

 You can do this more easily if you simply ask how you can help.
 Have regular check-ins where you focus on how you can help them achieve their vision for the coming month, quarter, or year.
 Keeping these lines of communication, open and flowing is essential to providing proper support to the CEO.
 Make it a point to have an open-door policy so that you can build the kind of relationship that makes you responsive to the CEO’s wishes.